-If you ever worked on an application, which uses Cloud services, you probably know it’s a struggle to develop, debug or test locally without the access to the service itself.
-Fortunately for the last years, it became more approachable as many cloud services matured enough to gain proprietary emulators published by the cloud providers.
+If you ever developed against Cloud services, you probably know it’s a struggle to develop, debug or test locally without the access to the service itself.
+In the last years however, it is becoming more approachable due to the plenty of proprietary emulators being published by the cloud providers.

-Recently, I’ve joined a project, where GCP Pub/Sub is used as the main messaging system for asynchronous communication.
-Software, responsible for Pub/Sub connectivity is Spring Cloud Stream GCP with already stated as legacy annotation-based approach.
-One of the convention established was to disable Pub/Sub support for local development and to mock Sink and Source in the tests.
+Recently, I’ve joined a project, where the main messaging system used for asynchronous communication was GCP Pub/Sub.
+Software, responsible for Pub/Sub connectivity is Spring Cloud Stream GCP with already stated as legacy - annotation-based approach.
+Conventions established was to disable Pub/Sub support for local development and to mock Sink and Source in the tests.
 That’s fine unless:

 I’m not a big fan of mocks, especially when it comes to integration testing, where I usually treat them as a last resort.
-Therefore, after some research I was able to come up with fairly simple solution, which allowed me to work locally with GCP Pub Sub with ease:
+Saying that, below are the ingredients, which allowed me to work locally with GCP Pub Sub with ease.

 GCP Pub/Sub Emulator